edamla/mediterraneanagency/_books/2021-09-01-musab-bin-umayr.md

 Mus’ab was born into a wealthy family in Mecca, the mother of cities.
-This handsome and delicate young man of the city was illuminated by the elixir he took from the sun of truth in the month of proph- ecy in a very difficult time.
+This handsome and delicate young man of the city was illuminated by the elixir he took from the sun of truth in the month of prophecy in a very difficult time.
 He walked on the path of faith and wisdom, following the Prophet, the source of truth, and always on thorns.
-Although he was impoverished, he did an outstanding service in laying the foundations of Islam, especially in Medi- na.
+Although he was impoverished, he did an outstanding service in laying the foundations of Islam, especially in Medina.
 <!--more-->